moots-technology/moots-datetime-picker/README.md

 export class AppModule {}
 ```

-You can use the following examples as a quick start to get the picker working in your project.
+Please find below an example as a quick start guide to get the picker running.

 ## Modal